 We established important professional ties with prestigious documentary film funds and cinema institutions around the world such as the Sundance Film Institute in USA, Impact Partners in USA, Chicken & Egg Pictures in USA, Movies that Matter Film Festival in the Netherlands, Middle East Now Film Festival in Italy, MEDIMED: The Euro-Mediterranean Documentary Market in Spain, the Whickers in the UK, Doc’s Up Fund in France, Blue-Ice Docs in Canada as well as the Jacob Burns Film Center which offers our filmmakers a Fellowship Award for a residency in Pleasantville, NY, USA and the Silver Sun Foundation that offers our filmmakers a Residency Award in Woodstock, NY, USA.

-These significant collaborations with the most prestigious film institutions and TV channels in the international documentary industry are significant to the succus of our filmmakers and were created in order to provide substantial opportunities and support for their projects.
-These collaborations assist our filmmakers to push their projects further towards completing high standards Co-Productions and network with highly acclaimed professionals.
+These significant collaborations with the most prestigious film institutions in the international documentary industry are significant to the success of our filmmakers and were created in order to provide substantial opportunities and continued support for their projects.
+These collaborations assist our filmmakers to push their projects further towards completing high standards of co-productions and to network with highly acclaimed professionals within the documentary industry.

 Established in 2002 with founding support from Open Society Foundations, the Program is a vibrant global resource for independent non-fiction storytelling.